joonholee-research/MUDA/classification/ReadMe.md

 # Sample Implementation
-- This repository contains sample code for SVHN->MNIST that implements MUDA. <br>
+- This folder contains sample code for SVHN->MNIST that implements MUDA. <br>